-I had bought Bob a P-38 for his key chain a while back and ended up using that to open the can.
-The next day I went to the grocery store and bought a “better” can opener for $4 – lasted a week before the gears stripped on that one!
+I had bought my husband a P-38 for his key chain a while back and ended up using that to open the can.
+The next day I went to the grocery store and bought a “better” can opener for $4, which lasted a week before the gears stripped on that one!

 So, this last week I bought 10 P-38s at our local Army Surplus/prepper store – Minnesota Joes.
 Less than 60 cents apiece, these are standard GI issue.

 The ex-military guy at the store explained that the name came from the number of turns it took to open a standard C-ration (or was it K?).
 Anyway, it comes with a handy little hole on the edge to put on a keychain and folds flat.
 Stick it on the can as shown above, catching the lip of the can in the cut out, and rock it back and forth and the can will open.

 The blade can be re-sharpened and is handy in the kitchen to cut bags open with.
 My only complaint is the size, with my old arthritic hands.
 BUT it opens the cans with no gears stripping!